hedayet13/QuizController/README.md

 # Quiz Controller

+Welcome to the Quiz Controller setup guide!
+Follow the steps below to get everything up and running.

 To run the quiz controller, execute the `main.py` script.
+This script will handle the logic for your quiz event.

 ### GPIO Pin Setup
-Used GPIO Pins:
+First, let's configure the GPIO pins.
+Below are the pins you'll need to use:

 ```
 Team1 = 11
 Team2 = 12